 Can I use AI clipping on episodes where my audio is significantly different quality than my guest's?

-Yes, but consider downloading the separate tracks from Riverside and running light audio cleanup (loudness normalization, noise reduction) before exporting the combined .mp4.
+Yes, but consider downloading the separate tracks from your recording tool and running light audio cleanup (loudness normalization, noise reduction) before exporting the combined .mp4.
 This dramatically improves transcription accuracy and clip quality.

 What if my episode has a lot of music or cold-open audio before the conversation starts?